ALIVASOFT/html-tools-games/README.md

 This code is published for the purposes of:
 - Copyright confirmation under Russian Federation law (Art.
 1257 of the Civil Code).
-- Compliance with the MIT open source license (Section 5.4 of the AlivaSoft EULA).
+- Compliance with the MIT open source license (Section 5.4 of the AlIVASOFT.COM EULA).

 Any person is free to use, modify, and distribute this code provided that the copyright notice is retained.